uynphm/MiniMinds/README.md

 ## How It Works
 1. **Video Picture**: Users upload a picture of their toddler to the platform.
-2. **Behavior Analysis**: The app analyzes the picture using computer vision and machine learning algorithms to detect autism from the facial expression.
+2. **Behavior Analysis**: The app analyzes the picture using computer vision and machine learning algorithms to detect autism from facial expressions.
 3. **Results & Insights**: The app generates a report highlighting potential signs of autism and provides recommendations for next steps.
 4. **Intervention Resources**: Users are directed to resources and professionals for further evaluation and support.